EdwinTSalcedo/RecyclingRush/vehicle_simulator/README.md

 ### Python Models:

-- The Python models in the "servers" folder are used for water lentil and obstacle detection by the simulator.
+- The Python models in the "servers" folder are used for water duckweed and obstacle detection by the simulator.

 ### Unity Project: